Exclusive: Hertz offers more settlements to rental customers claiming false car theft arrests

 In addition to its namesake brand, Hertz operates the Dollar and Thrifty car rental services.
 The false arrest claims involve all three of the company's brands.

-This article originally appeared on Fort Myers News-Press: Hertz car rental offers to settle more cases involving false arrests
+This article originally appeared on Fort Myers News-Press: Hertz false arrests: Company offers to settle more cases